 Transmission revenue costs are no higher to those of analogue Short and Medium Wave broadcasts and offer excellent value for money given the wide area coverage and the superior sound quality.

-DRM has been developed to operate alongside other digital radio technologies and in the field of receivers the future surely lies not with radio sets that are compatible just with one technical standard but with integrated hybrid tests that work in the analogue bands and can also decode DAB/DMB signals.
+DRM has been developed to operate alongside other digital radio technologies and in the field of receivers there are already radio sets that are compatible not just with one technical standard but with integrated hybrid tests that work in the analogue bands and can also decode DAB/DAB+ signals.
 The integration of DRM capability into these hybrid chipsets can be achieved at marginal cost, adding very little to the cost of the radio to the consumer.

 Plug into the digital universe

-Well, radio does have a digital future, because of its immediacy and its portability and DRM will be an integral part of that future.
+Radio does have a digital future, because of its immediacy and its portability and DRM will be an integral part of that future.
 For radio to move into the digital world in step with other platforms, sound needs to be in a format that these other platforms can understand – and the DRM standard provides that.
-The day that your DRM radio will be talking to your mp3 player and your iPod is here.

-DRM also provides enhanced digital features such as on-screen EPGs, data streams and pause live radio and rewind functionality and it greatly facilitates interactivity with the audience.
+DRM also provides enhanced digital features such as on-screen SPIs, data streams and pause live radio and rewind functionality and it greatly facilitates interactivity with the audience.